sys41x4/Give-My-Seat/Institution_Exam_Seating/Generate_Admit_Card/README.md

 ### Web App Usage

-After Entering `Roll Number` and `Aadhar Number` click on `Show Admit Card` Button.
+After Entering `Roll Number` and `Aadhar Number` click on `Generate Admit Card` Button.

 Wait for a bit, if everything went well then a Admit Card will be generated for preview.
 Then Click on `Download Admit Card` to download the Admit Card as PDF Format